How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Wilting may result from insufficient water.
 Corn needs about 2 inches of water every week to stay healthy.
 Hand-pull weeds around the plants, as they compete for nutrients and stress shallow roots, which can lead to leaf problems.

-Watch out for diseases like anthracnose or downy mildew; if left unchecked, they can cause wilting and yellowing.
+Watch for diseases such as anthracnose or downy mildew; if left unchecked, they can cause wilting and yellowing.

 Poor kernel development

 Poor kernel development happens when pollination is incomplete.
-Inadequate spacing can block wind pollination, leading to missing or uneven kernels on ears.
-Plant corn in blocks instead of rows to improve pollen spread.
+Inadequate spacing can impede wind pollination, resulting in missing or uneven kernels on ears.
+Plant corn in blocks rather than rows to improve pollen movement.

 Lack of nitrogen also harms kernel growth.
 You may notice yellowing leaves caused by this deficiency.
 Add a side-dressing of nitrogen fertilizer during growth stages for better results.

 High heat, water stress, or cross-pollination from nearby varieties can further affect kernel quality.
-Keep soil moist and choose proper isolation zones to avoid these issues.
-Harvest when tassels turn brown and kernels feel milky for the best outcome.
+Keep soil moist and use appropriate isolation zones to prevent these issues.
+Harvest when tassels turn brown, and kernels feel milky for the best outcome.

 Pest or wildlife damage